liatrio/devops-bootcamp/docs/README.md

  4. Release Management
  5. System Administration
  6. Cloud Computing
- 7. Automation and Orchestration
+ 7. Automation & Orchestration

 ## Expectations
  1. Share what you learn.
-Knowledge is best retained when you can teach it back yourself.
+Knowledge is best retained when you can teach it to someone else.
  2. If you're participating in the bootcamp with others, lift them up instead of speeding past them.
  3. Your learning should be in a demonstrable state at any given time.
  4. The turtle wins the race.
 If you don't fully understand something, speak up for help and spend more time on it.